cs-flytbase/flyt-ideas/docs/pages/dashboard/ui.md

 # Dashboard Page UI Documentation

 ## Overview
-The dashboard serves as the central hub for the "Reddit at Home" collaboration platform.
+The dashboard serves as the central hub for the "FlytIdeas" collaboration platform.
 It features a modern, Notion-inspired interface with a focus on idea management, collaboration, and task tracking.

 ## UI Components